XOWithSauce/schedule-nacops/README.md

 - BuyBusts:
 	- true: When you deal customers product, based on the customer relationship this might trigger a Buy Bust, spawning a Cop behind you!
 	- false: Disabled

+- DocksRaids:
+	- true: If Private Investigator builds up enough Session Heat, the Police will come to destroy Growing Pots in the Docks Warehouse
+	- false: Disabled

  - IncludeSpawned: